 4. Contact information for two referees, each of whom will be asked to comment specifically on your qualifications for the proposed research project.
 Referees will be contacted directly by email with instructions for uploading letters of reference.

 All materials must be submitted online by April 3, 2017.
 We cannot accept application materials by any other method.
 Letters of reference are to be submitted by end of business day on April 6, 2017.
-Decisions will be announced by June 1, 2017.
+Decisions will be announced in early June 2017.

 This position is subject to the University’s background check policy.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.